gbmarc1/ExploranceAnonymizer/README.md

 `Dr. Dolittle is a great veterinarian.   ->  Dr. <PERSON> is a great veterinarian.`

 There are NO guaranties that this tool will.
-It is NOT guaranty that:
+The script may produce the following error:

     - People name will all be replaced by the token `<PERSON>`.
         `Dr. Dolittle is a great veterinarian.   ->  Dr. Dolittle is a great veterinarian.`
-    - Some non-people part of the text will be replaced by the token `<PERSON>`.
+    - Some non-people part of the text will be NOT replaced by the token `<PERSON>`.
         `Dr. Dolittle is a great veterinarian.   ->  Dr. <PERSON> is a great <PERSON>.`

 Anti Virus